-As of June 30, 2023 September 30, 2023 and December 31, 2022, securities with a carrying value of \$446.4 million \$429.0 million and \$437.9 million, respectively, were pledged to secure public deposits and for other purposes required by law.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, deposits with associated pledged collateral included cash accounts from the Company's wealth management division ("Eastern Wealth Management") and municipal deposit accounts.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, securities with a carrying value of \$429.0 million \$604.0 million and \$437.9 million \$615.7 million, respectively, were pledged to secure public deposits and for other purposes required by law.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, deposits with associated pledged collateral included cash accounts from the Company's wealth management division ("Eastern Wealth Management") and municipal deposit accounts.

 In March 2023 the Federal Reserve created the Bank Term Funding Program (the "Program") in order to support American businesses and households.
-The Program helps make available additional funding to eligible depository institutions in order to help assure banks have the ability to meet the needs of their depositors.
+The Program helps make available additional funding to that offered eligible depository institutions in order to help assure banks have the ability to meet the needs of their depositors.
 The Program offers loans up to one year in length to banks in return for any collateral eligible for purchase by the Federal Reserve Banks in open market operations, such as U.S. Treasuries, U.S. agency securities, and U.S. agency mortgage-backed securities.
-As of June 30, 2023 September 30, 2023, securities with a carrying value of \$2.5 billion were pledged as collateral through the Program.
-In addition, the Company pledged securities with a carrying value of \$374.9 million \$370.3 million to the Federal Reserve Discount Window (the "Discount Window") as of June 30, 2023 September 30, 2023.
+As of September 30, 2023 December 31, 2023, securities with a carrying value of \$2.5 billion \$2.4 billion were pledged as collateral through the Program.
+In addition, On January 24, 2024, the Federal Reserve Board announced the Program would cease making new loans as scheduled on March 11, 2024.
+Accordingly, no securities were pledged as collateral through the Program as of March 31, 2024.
+Separately, as of March 31, 2024 and December 31, 2023, the Company pledged securities with a carrying value of \$370.3 million \$2.6 billion and \$168.8 million, respectively, to the Federal Reserve Discount Window (the "Discount Window") as of September 30, 2023.
 No securities were pledged to the Program or the Discount Window as of December 31, 2022.